machines-in-motion/synchronizer/README.md

     # sleeping to get desired frequency
    usleep(1000); #

-    # requesting the slave to run one iteration
+    # requesting the follower to run one iteration
-    master.pulse()
+    leader.pulse()

 }

-master.stop_sync();
+leader.stop_sync();

 ```

 The expected behavior:

-- when slave is started, it runs at 200Hz
+- when follower is started, it runs at 200Hz
-- when master is started, master and slave run at same frequency (~ 1Khz)
+- when leader is started, leader and follower run at same frequency (~ 1Khz)
-- when master exit (calls stop_sync), slave returns at 200Hz
+- when leader exit (calls stop_sync), follower returns at 200Hz

 ## Python

 Python bindings are generated via Pybind11.
-Python/c++ slave/master processes  are compatible one with another (e.g. slave in python, master in cpp)
+Python/c++ follower/leader processes  are compatible one with another (e.g. follower in python, leader in cpp)

 ## Demos

 For concrete examples (c++ and python), look at the demos folder.
-Note that the slave must be started before master.
+Note that the follower must be started before leader.

 ## Limitation

-A slave can be linked to only one master (at a time), and a master to one slave.
+A follower can be linked to only one leader (at a time), and a leader to one follower.

 ## Installation and compilation